Building a Transport Package: The Right Way

 The Project Config File

-Every project used with MyComponent must have its own project config file.
+Every project created with MyComponent must have its own project config file.
 The file is always named for the lowercase package name of your Extra (packageNameLower.config.php

 ).
 The files are always stored in the core/components/mycomponent/_build/config